-Face coverings are required when indoors and in public or shared areas, even when others are not around.
-Employers should take the temperature of all employees who enter the store before their shift, follow CDC guidance for cleaning the store, and ensure 6 feet of social distancing between everyone in the store.
+Face coverings are recommended when indoors and in public or shared areas.
+Employers should follow CDC guidance for cleaning the store, as well as ensure 6 feet of social distancing between everyone in the store.

 For more information, visit www.nh.gov/covid19/resources-guidance/businesses.htm.

 New Jersey – UPDATED